tomalamb/ccle-einets/README.md

 bash setup.sh
 ```

 This should create a conda environment named einet_ccle, install the required python dependencies and then download the MNIST and F-MNIST datasets.
+Note that our code uses WandB for logging.

 #### Training an EiNet Model